animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 In the subsequent re-derivations, we'll construct a universe made of matter, not binary 1s and 0s.

 Distinguishing the two, as perhaps you're reading this on a computer, is the job of qualia.
 Do each of those 1s and 0s have a qualia?
 In your computer, maybe!
 But they don't add up to the kind they're representing.
 The universe in front of your screen is not the universe around you.

+---

+(1) I will be in your spot.

+(2) You will be in my spot.

+(3) We will be in — same spot.

+$A \vert B \vert C \rightarrow$ collision.

+But we need an observer function, something that distinguishes nothings and their subscripts (e.g. position).

+However, for some reason, $\emptyset$ needs to be the observer function?
+Using $\emptyset$ defeats the power of the implication graph, I suppose?

+As in,

+$\emptyset \rightarrow \emptyset_X \rightarrow \mathrm{I}(\emptyset_X) \rightarrow \emptyset_X \rightarrow \emptyset$

+gives us only one observation.

+We can then transition to other observations by arbitrary choice of $\emptyset_{X'}$.

+So how to pre-define this is unclear.
+We have a cyclical loop.
+However, we can introduce probability as our solution,

+where since $\emptyset_X \rightarrow \emptyset_{X'}$ between observers is probabilistic, the graph, eventually, as long as it extends into the infinitum, converges every node back to every other node.

+But in the meantime, the implication graph can be pretty defined.
+With transitions from $\emptyset_{x,v} \rightarrow \emptyset_{x+v,v}$ for example. $c$ is used to give each increment a waiting duration, but we'll get to that later.

+Why use an observer at all?
+Why not just transition between sets of $\emptyset$?

+Well, observer with subscripts wouldlet us output anything we want, meaning an observation of multiple subscripts can output an observer with a subset of those subscripts, but I suppose $\emptyset$ can do that too?

+Perhaps $Q$ can just pick which $\emptyset$ to truncate. i.e. each pair has a probibilistic implication, or multiple implications.

+What if two observers somehow observed each other?
+And then their own subscripts changed accordingly, probabilistically and with branching implications that could somehow, e.g. by $Q$, be truncated per-observer.